-Potential Impacts City Policies and Implementation Measures Mitigation Measures Level of Significance after Mitigation the project Applicant shall comply with the following measures in accordance with Federal, State, and local requirements: • Excavation and disposal at a permitted, offsite facility; • On-site remediation, if necessary; or • Other measures as deemed appropriate by the Orange County Health Care Agency or Orange County Fire Authority.
+Level of Potential Impacts City Policies and Implementation Measures Mitigation Measures Significance after Mitigation the project Applicant shall comply with the following measures in accordance with Federal, State, and local requirements: • Excavation and disposal at a permitted, off- site facility; On-site remediation, if necessary; or • Other measures as deemed appropriate by the Orange County Health Care Agency or Orange County Fire Authority.
 MM HAZ-3: Prior to structural demolition/renovation activities, should these activities occur, a Certified Environmental Professional shall confirm the presence or absence of ACM's and LBPs.
-Should ACMs or LBPs be present, demolition materials containing ACMs and/or LBPs shall be removed and disposed of at an appropriate permitted facility. f) impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
-MM HAZ-4: Prior to construction, future developers shall prepare a Traffic Control Plan for implementation during the construction phase, as deemed necessary by the City Traffic Engineer.
-The Plan may include the following provisions, among others: At least one unobstructed lane shall be maintained in both directions on surrounding roadways.
-At any time only a single lane is available, the developer shall provide a temporary traffic signal, signal carriers (i.e., flagpersons), or other appropriate traffic controls to allow travel in both directions.
-Less than significant impact.
+Should ACMs or LBPs be present, demolition materials containing ACMs and/or LBPs shall be removed and disposed of at an appropriate permitted facility. f) impair implementation of or MM HAZ-4: Prior to construction, future Less than physically interfere with an developers shall prepare a Traffic Control Plan for significant impact. adopted emergency response implementation during the construction phase, as plan or emergency evacuation deemed necessary by the City Traffic Engineer.
+The plan?
+Plan may include the following provisions, among others: • At least one unobstructed lane shall be maintained in both directions on surrounding roadways. • At any time only a single lane is available, the developer shall provide a temporary traffic signal, signal carriers (i.e., flagpersons), or other appropriate traffic controls to allow travel in both directions.

-Potential Impacts City Policies and Implementation Measures Mitigation Measures Level of Significance after Mitigation • If construction activities require the complete closure of a roadway segment, the developer shall provide appropriate signage indicating detours/alternative routes.
-MM HAZ-5: The City Planning Department shall consult with the City's Police Department to disclose temporary closures and alternative travel routes, in order to ensure adequate access for emergency vehicles when construction of future projects would result in temporary land or roadway closures.
-5.5 Land Use and Planning a) Would implementation of the Project physically divide an established community?
-N/A No mitigation required.
-Less than significant impact. b) Would implementation of the Project cause a significant environmental impact due to a conflict with any applicable land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-Refer to the General Plan Consistency Analysis identified in Tables 5.4-3 of Section 5.5 Land Use Element of this EIR.
-No mitigation required.
-Less than significant impact.
+Potential Impacts City Policies and Implementation Measures Mitigation Measures Level of Significance after Mitigation If construction activities require the complete closure of a roadway segment, the developer shall provide appropriate signage indicating detours/alternative routes.
+MM HAZ-5: The City Planning Department shall 9 consult with the City's Police Department to disclose temporary closures and alternative travel routes, in order to ensure adequate access for emergency vehicles when construction of future projects would result in temporary land or roadway closures.
+5.5 Land Use and Planning F a) Would implementation of N/A No mitigation required.
+Less than the Project physically divide an significant impact. established community?
+1 1 b) would implementation of Refer to the General Plan Consistency Analysis No mitigation required.
+Less than the Project cause a significant Identified in Tables 5.4-3 of Section 5.5 Land Use significant impact. environmental impact due to a Element of this EIR. land use plan, policy or regulation adopted for the nurnose of avoiding or mitigating an environmental effect?